deuxp/dot-fighter/README.md

 # dot-fighter project

-Dot-fighter is text and turn-based strategy with horror elements in an odd dimension.
+Dot-fighter is text and turn-based strategy with horror elements and pacing in an odd dimension.

 ## Character Design Guide